A Short Intro

 - Creating an organized space with structured and dynamic blocks of information;

 You can also find an increased use of animation for companies’ logos.
 This is not just an attempt to stand out from competitors.
 It’s an additional opportunity to establish an association of what your company is about within a short time fray of logo animation.

 We didn’t cover the full list of animation options, but that’s not the article’s focus.
-We want to convey the message that despite the existence of people who consider animation a redundancy, it enriches an app with great functionality, compact interface, and great user experience.
+We want to convey the message that despite the existence of people who consider animation a redundancy, it enriches an app with great functionality, a compact interface, and a great user experience.

 It is common to build a design based on not just personal vision, but quantitative analysis as well.
 By implementing machine learning principles, deep analytics, and a psychological approach to user research, designers might reach a new level of interaction with users.

 The «data-driven» concept implies surveys with questions, A/B testing, app analysis, behavioral research, and other tools and techniques that you can find on the internet.

 This concept is common among website developers.
 The quality of their work has a lot to do with visitors’ behavior which is hard to evaluate without complex tools.
 The data-driven analysis offers a comprehensive insight into users’ interaction with the app, the areas of the highest engagement, the information users look for, and the functionality they need.

 A Little Bit More About Trends in UX Design

 To make the user interface convenient and easy to understand, the scenarios (navigation) should be consistent and concise.
 Besides, tools like fonts, vibrant colors, and gradients are great for altering user perception.
 These elements are typically seen as UI components, not UX.
 But we see that in the era of an in-depth study of users’ behavior, even the color of a button affects conversion on websites and user final perception.